All Episodes

 And that's not one of them.

-I think that I think that something happened here.
+I think that something happened here.

 I don't know what happened with this relationship.

-And uh, you know, so this is what he's got.
+And, you know, so this is what he's got.

 He's got Twitter.

-He's gonna use it.
+He's going to use it.

 It's one of the reasons I want to have you on.

-You know, fighting the good fight on the Trump Russia X-Files conspiracy theory fairy tale.
+You know, fighting the good fight on the Trump-Russia X-Files conspiracy theory fairy tale.

 And I'm always disappointed when people go on to fight the good fight and they just don't articulate it well.

-And you've been a beast on this Trump Russia thing, and I want to give you like a golf clap on that.
+And I want to give you like a golf clap on that.

-But the question to you is hasn't this thing boomeranged on the Democrats spectacularly?
+But the question to you is: hasn't this thing boomeranged on the Democrats spectacularly?

 I mean, think about this, right?